Review: Daughter of the Moon Goddess by Sue Lynn Tan

 Daughter of the Moon Goddess was such a great book.
 It was my favourite read in January because of its character development, world-building and romance.

-Although, I was a bit frustrated by Xingyin’s two-dimensional bias against the Demon Realm when she knows the celestial kingdom rules are not good.
+However, I was a bit frustrated by Xingyin’s two-dimensional bias against the Demon Realm when she knew the celestial kingdom rules were not good.
 But I hope her bias will be addressed and developed in book two.

 I’m excited to discover how Xingyin will develop her magic.
 I hope that book two avoids the predictable “bad” vs. “evil” plot.